BU-Spark/ml-spare-it-contamination/4.POC/README.md

 ## File directory

+- **`Image Generation`**: This directory contains code to experiment with fine-tuning Stable Diffusion on specific categories from the Spare-it dataset.
+- **`TACO`**: This directory contains code to download and transform the TACO dataset into Spare-it format so that it can be integreated easily into the training pipeline.
-- **`best.pt`**: This file can be used to download our best YOLO model.
+- **`best.pt`**: This file can be used to download our best performing YOLO model.
+- **`Copy Paste Generator.ipynb`**: This notebook contains the code used to generate the copy paste dataset.
 - **`spare-it-segmentation-model.ipynb`**: This notebook contains the code to convert the Spare-it dataset, augmented datasets, and external datasets to YOLOv8 format, train the YOLOv8 model, and analyze the results.
-- **`Copy Paste Generator.ipynb`**: This notebook contains the code used to generate the copy paste dataset.

 ## Extra Setup